Edith Hamilton: Educator

-Hamilton intended to remain in Munich, Germany, to earn a doctoral degree, but her plans changed after Martha Carey Thomas, president of Bryn Mawr College, persuaded Hamilton to return to the United States.
+Hamilton intended to remain at the Ludwig-Maximilians-Universität München in Germany, to earn a doctoral degree, but her plans changed after Martha Carey Thomas, president of Bryn Mawr College, persuaded Hamilton to return to the United States.
 In 1896 Hamilton became head administrator of Bryn Mawr School.
 Founded in 1885 as a college preparatory school for girls in Baltimore, Maryland, Bryn Mawr School was the country's only private high school for women that prepared all of its students for collegiate coursework.
 The school's students were required to pass Bryn Mawr College's entrance exam as a requirement for graduation.

 Although Hamilton never completed her doctorate, she did become an "inspiring and respected head of the school" and was revered as an outstanding teacher of the classics, along with being an effective and successful administrator.
 She enhanced student life, maintained its high academic standards, and offered new ideas.
 Hamilton was unafraid to suggest new initiatives such as having her school's basketball team compete against another girls' team from a nearby boarding school.
 The proposed athletic competition was considered a scandalous suggestion for the time because news coverage would include the names of the participants.
 After Hamilton convinced the local press not to cover the event, the games proceeded and it became an annual tradition.

 In 1906, Hamilton's accomplishments as an educator and administrator were recognized when she was named the first headmistress in the school's history.
 Hamilton, who believed in providing students with a "rigorous" curriculum, successfully transitioned the girls school from its "mediocre beginnings into one of the foremost preparatory institutions in the country."
 Her insistence on offering challenging standards to the students and different options on school policies led to confrontations with Dean Thomas.
 As Hamilton became increasingly frustrated with the situation at the school, her health also declined.
 She retired in 1922 at the age of fifty-four, after twenty-six years of service to the school.